Brenda309/hello-rails-backend/README.md

 Feel free to check the [issues page](../../issues/).

 ## Show your support

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Microverse
+- Hat tip to anyone whose code was used
-- W3Schools
+- Inspiration
-- Stack Overflow
+- etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](./LICENSE.md) licensed.

+_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
+You can also use [any other license](https://choosealicense.com/licenses/) if you wish._